massdriver-cloud/docs/docs/guides/shared_infrastructure_and_preview_environments.md

 Add an AWS VPC and an EKS Cluster and provision both.
 These resources can be shared with other projects.
 Teams will be able to use and deploy to them, but not configure or manage these resources.

-Click the "+" button and create a production version of your resources.
+From here you could click the "+" button to add a production environment, an EU environment, or however your team chooses to managed and isolate infrastructure.

-Deploy the resources.

 :::important
 Teams can share _anything_ between projects.
-If you had a internal bug tracking service, it could be provisioned once in this shared environment and exposed to other application projects.
+If you had a internal bug tracking service, it could be provisioned once in a shared environment and exposed to other application projects.
 :::

 ## Using Shared Infrastructure